BenediktMagnus/triggered-browser-animations/README.md

 ### **How can I add CSS and videos?**

-Simply put them in your animations folder and link them in your HTML.
+Simply put them in your animations folder and link them in your HTML file.

 For example: